raspberrypilearning/lego-robot-face/en/step_9.md

-## Programming the eyes
+## Program the eyes

-The LED matrices can show 8x8 pixel images on their displays.
+The LED matrices can show 8×8 pixel images on their displays.
 These can be used to display different motions of the eyes.

 --- task ---